meteor/meteor/content/data-loading.md

 });
 ```

-We'd increment that `requestedTodos` variable when the user clicks "load more" (or perhaps just when they scroll to the bottom of the page).
+We'd increment that `requestedTodos` variable when the user clicks "load more" (or perhaps when they scroll to the bottom of the page).

 One piece of information that's very useful to know when paginating data is the *total number of items* that you could see.
 The [`tmeasday:publish-counts`](https://atmospherejs.com/tmeasday/publish-counts) package can be useful to publish this.
 We could add a `Lists.todoCount` publication like so